Complete 2026 Guide

 Do I really need a CRM to manage my activity?

-A CRM specialised for credit intermediaries lets you organise your client portfolio, follow the pipeline of files from simulation to deed, automate communications, integrate with banks and partners, generate compliance reports and meet reporting obligations with Banco de Portugal.
-Without a proper tool, management becomes slow and error-prone — something regulators do not accept.
+A CRM specialised for credit intermediaries lets you organise your client portfolio, follow the pipeline of files from simulation to deed, centralise documents and communications and support the internal organisation of the activity.
+Without a proper tool, management becomes slow and error-prone, increasing operational and regulatory risk.

 Ready to professionalise your activity?